 ESP32 Real Time Clock using DS3231 Module

-Learn about Real Time Clock (RTC) and its interfacing with the ESP32 and OLED display.
+Learn about the Real Time Clock (RTC) and its interfacing with the ESP32 and OLED display.
 We will use the DS3231 RTC module to keep track of the correct time and display it on the SPI OLED by using the ESP32 as a microcontroller.

 Automatic Pet Feeder using Arduino